CleasbyCode/pdvps/README.md

 pdvps is similar to my other program [***pdvzip***](https://github.com/CleasbyCode/pdvzip).
 The two main differences in this edition of **pdv** are:

 **1)** It uses a default PNG image for where your data file is embedded and '*encrypted*'.
-The image is small in size, which maximises the amount of data you can embed (5,233,664 bytes, almost 5MB).
+The image is small in size, which maximises the amount of data you can embed.
 Using a default image reduces the required C++ code of the main program.
 If you want to use other images for embedding files, then stick with [***pdvzip***](https://github.com/CleasbyCode/pdvzip).

 **2)** There is a PowerShell script embedded within the default PNG image, that is used to decrypt, extract and open your embedded file, when you execute the PNG file.